AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public-kernel-iterative.md

 For the public call requests initiated in the current function call, it ensures that for each request at index _i_:

-- Its hash equals the value at index _i_ within the call request hashes array in app circuit's public inputs.
+- Its hash equals the value at index _i_ within the call request hashes array in public function circuit's public inputs.
 - If the hash is not zero, its caller context must align with the call context of the current function call, including:
   - _msg_sender_
   - Storage contract address.